MyPureCloud/terraform-provider-genesyscloud/README.md

 ## Using the provider

 When using the Terraform CLI, you can run [`terraform init`](https://www.terraform.io/docs/commands/init.html) in the directory containing your provider configuration and Terraform will automatically install the defined provider.
-The Genesys Cloud provider msut be configured with an authorized OAuth client ID and secret to call the SDK.
+The Genesys Cloud provider must be configured with an authorized OAuth client ID and secret to call the SDK.

 ```hcl
 terraform {